 Site entrances to the north of Langley Vale Wood are accessed via public bridleways BW127, BW33 and BW138 from the Epsom and Walton Downs.

-Site entrances to the south are accessed via Hurst Road and BW127, and entry points to the west are via BW33 and Ebbisham Lane, Walton on The Hill.
+Site entrances to the south are accessed via Hurst Road and BW127, and entry points to the west are via BW33 and Ebbisham Lane, Walton on the Hill.
 Paths within the site are mainly farm tracks.

-The majority of the site operates a dogs on leads policy.
+The majority of the site operates a dogs-on-leads policy.
 Please visit responsibly by keeping your dog on a lead where required and disposing of dog mess in the bin provided.

 The site has parking for 70 vehicles and includes electric vehicle charging points.
 Parking is charged at £2 for 2 hours, £4 for 4 hours and £5 for a full day with all proceeds going towards ongoing management of the site.
 Current rates for electric charging are displayed on site.
-Electric parking meters are provided by Vendelectric.
+Electric parking meters are provided by Monta.

 The car park is locked each evening at dusk – please check closing times and ensure you return to your vehicle in time to avoid being locked in.